We Deployed on a Friday. Here's What Happened Next.

 Published March 5, 20269 min read

-It was 4:30 PM on a Friday.
-The ticket was small — a config change, two lines of YAML, a deployment that had worked in staging three times.
+4:30 PM, Friday.
+The ticket was small.
+A config change, two lines of YAML, a deployment that had worked in staging three times.
 My lead signed off.
 I clicked deploy.
-By 10 PM I was still at my desk, and the on-call phone had rung seven times.
+By 10 PM I was still at my desk and the on-call phone had rung seven times.

-We were running a mid-size SaaS platform — about 40,000 active users, a PHP monolith slowly being strangled by a growing set of Node microservices, all glued together behind an Nginx reverse proxy.
-Our CI/CD pipeline was... functional.
+Mid-size SaaS platform.
+About 40,000 active users, a PHP monolith slowly being strangled by a growing set of Node microservices, glued together behind an Nginx reverse proxy.
+Our CI/CD pipeline was functional in the way that a 1997 Toyota is functional.
 GitHub push triggered a Jenkins build, tests ran, Docker image got tagged, a shell script SSHed into the production box and ran docker-compose up -d.
 Artisanal.
-Lovingly hand-crafted.
 Deeply fragile.

-The change I was deploying: a new environment variable that pointed our notification service at a different queue endpoint.
+The change I was deploying was a new environment variable pointing the notification service at a different queue endpoint.
 Staging worked.
 UAT worked.
-The variable was in the .env.production file.
-What could go wrong?
+The variable was in .env.production.
+What could go wrong.

 BEFORE DEPLOY (Expected)